agmv/homebridge-philipsairplus-platform/README.md

 |- **ip_address**  | Host/IP address of your device.                              |                            | Yes      |
 |- port            | Port of your device.                                         | `5683`                     | No       |

-For a full config.json, please look at [Example Config](https://github.com/SeydX/homebridge-philipsair-platform/blob/master/example-config.json) for more details.

 # Tested devices